avi1o1/IIIT/ISS/README.md

 ### Note

  - There was a project associated with the course too.
-The same, can be accessed at https://github.com/unignoramus11/doing-it
+The same, can be accessed [here](https://github.com/unignoramus11/fuse)

 <hr>
 <hr>